Immediately After Quitting

 consider the tips that follow.

-MisterShortcut firmly reminds each of us that, as with ALL FACETS of the Psychology of Longevity
+MisterShortcut firmly reminds each of us that, as with ALL FACETS of the Path of Better Shortcuts

 knowing something is meaningless untill it is acted upon